Overview

 - Under Launch Browser Client, select Moderate.

-Select the window to confirm a connection completed or try accessing the desired site or system to ensure the VPN is working.
+- You should now be connected.
+Try accessing the desired site or system to ensure the VPN is working.

 Installing F5/Big IP-Edge on Windows computers: